katiechurchwell/e-commerce-back-end/README.md

 The back end for an e-commerce site.
 Includes models for categories, products and tags with CRUD routes.

 ## Usage
-- Clone directly to your machine.
+- Clone to your machine.
-- Setup your `.env` and `db/schema.sql` for whichever sql database you would like to use or use the seed data and example database provided by running the following:
+- Setup your `.env` and `db/schema.sql` for whichever sql database you would like to use or use the example database and seed data by running the following:
-  - Login to sql in the terminal and run `source db/schema.sql`
+  - Login to sql in the terminal and run `source db/schema.sql`.
-  - In node, run `npm run seed` and `npm start`
+  - In node, run `npm run seed` and `npm start`.

 ## Walk Through Video
 Video illustrating initial setup and route testing can be downloaded by [clicking here]().